qgis/QGIS-Django/qgis/plugins/docs/introduction.rst

 * plugin's versions can be uploaded, edited and deleted only by *staff* users and users listed in plugin's *owners* field
 * if a user without `plugins.can_publish` permission uploads a new version, the plugin becomes unpublished

 Trust management
 ----------------

-Staff members can grant to selected users *trust* permission setting `plugins.can_publish` permission through the front-end application.
+Staff members can grant *trust* to selected plugin creators setting `plugins.can_publish` permission through the front-end application.

-The unpublished plugins view offers direct links to grant trust to the plugin creator or the plugin owners.
+The detail plugins view offers direct links to grant trust to the plugin creator or the plugin owners.

 The PluginVersion model